smart-data-models/dataModel.Ports/SeaportFacilities/doc/spec_FR.md

         type: Property
         units: MTR
     name:
-      description: The name of this item.
+      description: The name of this item
       type: string
       x-ngsi:
         type: Property
     nearbyServices:
-      description: 'Property.
-Model:''http://schema.org/DateTime''.
-Description of the additional services on the geographical area on or near the harbor.
+      description: 'Description of the additional services on the geographical area on or near the harbor.
 A combination of :touristOffice, fittingsStores, travelAgency, exchangeOffice, medicalOffice, pharmacy, groceryStores, restaurants, presses, bar, shops, seaExcursions, cityTour, touristicExcursions, others'
       items:
         enum:
           - bar